mitre/sandcat/README.md

 # 54ndc47

 This plugin contains:
-* A custom in-memory agent, with variants for Windows, Linux and MacOSX
+* A custom agent, with variants for Windows, Linux and MacOSX
 * API endpoints for the agent to communicate to CALDERA over HTTPS

 ## Quick start